mrc-ide/packit/app/public/docs/manageAccessHelpPage.md

 If a user cannot access expected resources:

 1. **Check role permissions** - Verify all assigned roles have the necessary permissions
-2. **Review direct permissions** - Check if the user has conflicting or missing direct permissions
+2. **Stale Permissions** - If a user recently had permissions changed, ensure they refresh their page to load the latest permissions
 3. **Verify scoping** - Ensure permission scopes match the target resources exactly
 4. **Test incrementally** - Start with broader permissions and narrow down to identify the issue